 HTTP(S)

-Basically HTTP(S) defines two object.
-A request object is sent from the client to the server and response object is sent back as a result of a request.
-The only difference between the two is the start-line.
+HTTP(S) defines two objects: a request object sent from the client to the server and a response object sent back as a result of a request.
+The only difference between the two is the start line.
 Both HTTP objects can be broken down into three pieces.

 Start-Line